Beha’alotcha

 Obviously!

-A fiery red salad that’s delightfully cool.
+• A bright red watermelon salad that’s delightfully cool as a cucumber.

-Roasted Quail, or Cornish Hens if you can’t find quail, with a Savory Raspberry Sauce, on a nest of Leeks, Onions, and Garlic.
+• Roasted Quail, or Cornish Hens if you can’t find quail, with a Savory Raspberry Sauce, on a nest of Leeks, Onions, and Garlic.
 My first choice is to use quail, because it’s all about the quail, after all.
-But, they’re not always available, depending upon where you live, so I’m posting the recipe for Cornish Hens, which are pretty much always available.
+But they’re not always available, depending upon where you live, so I’m posting the recipe for Cornish Hens, which are pretty much always available.
 If you’re using quail, use the same marinade, sauce, and method.
 Just reduce the roasting time to 15—20 minutes.
 Serve 2 quail per person.

-Or, for vegetarians, Rafts of Crispy Hearts of Palm with the same Raspberry Sauce as above.
+• Or, for vegetarians, Rafts of Crispy Hearts of Palm with the same Raspberry Sauce as above.

-A Dairy-Free Gratin of Potato Clouds, prepared pareve or for a meat meal.
+• A Dairy-Free Gratin of Potato Clouds.

-Chocolate Lava Cakes for the Grand Finale.
+• Chocolate Lava Cakes for the Grand Finale.

 Done!